ammarhakim/gkyl-doc/source/gkyl/App/Vlasov/VlasovMaxwell.rst

 :math:`\mathbf{a}_s` is particle acceleration and :math:`C[f_s,f_{s'}]` are collisions.
-This app uses a version of the discontinuous Galerkin (DG) scheme to discretize the phase-space advection, and :doc:`Strong Stability-Preserving Runge-Kutta (SSP-RK) schemes <../dev/ssp-rk>` to discretize the time derivative.
+This app uses a version of the discontinuous Galerkin (DG) scheme to discretize the phase-space advection, and :ref:`sspRK` (SSP-RK) to discretize the time derivative.
 We use a *matrix and quadrature free* version of the algorithm described in [Juno2018]_ which should be consulted for details of the numerics the properties of the discrete system.